jash-debug/Leaderboard/README.md

 # Leaderboard

 > This project is a Leaderboard application built using Webpack.
+- The project has used the leaderboard API to store and get data.

 ## Live Demo
 [Click for the live link](https://jash-debug.github.io/Leaderboard/dist/)